international employment law firm alliance L&E Global

 The Labour Code also provides the possibility for the employer to recognise non-salary payments as part of the compensation of the employee (cannot exceed 40% of the total compensation for social security purposes).
 The importance to delimitate these two concepts is so that only the payments regarded as salary serve as a base for the calculation of legal benefits and social security contributions/benefits.

-Integrated salary: for employees who earn a salary equivalent to at least ten (10) times the minimum wage or more, an “integrated” salary can be agreed; the agreement must be in writing.
-The employee will receive a monthly payment which includes two factors: i) the personal service economic retribution, and ii) a fixed amount of at least the 30% of the salary, which compensates in advance statutory benefits, overtime work, work on Sundays and any other payment expressly included in the “integrated” salary agreement, except vacations.
-Therefore, the total monthly minimum integrated salary amount is 13 times the minimum wage.
+Integrated salary: for employees who earn a salary equivalent to at least ten (10) times the minimum wage or more, an “integrated” salary can be agreed upon; the agreement must be in writing.
+The employee will receive a monthly payment that includes two factors: i) the personal service economic retribution, and ii) a fixed amount of at least the 30% of the salary, which compensates in advance statutory benefits, overtime work, work on Sundays and any other payment expressly included in the “integrated” salary agreement, except vacations.
+Therefore, the total monthly integrated salary amount is 13 times the minimum wage.

 Maximum Working Week

-The ordinary working time cannot exceed 8 hours per day and 48 hours per week, with the employee being entitled to a mandatory rest day, normally on Sunday.
-However, the law allows for the parties to agree that the daily working time can be distributed between 4 and 10 hours per day ensuring the maximum working week (48 hours).
+The ordinary working time cannot exceed 46 hours per week, with the employee being entitled to a mandatory rest day, normally on Sunday.
+However, the law allows for the parties to agree that the daily working time can be distributed between 4 and 09 hours per day ensuring the maximum working week (46 hours).
 The daily working time must be distributed in at least two parts, with a rest period between both of them.
 This rest period between both sections is not considered part of the daily working time.
-Colombian labour law also provides different forms to distribute the maximum working time in accordance with the ILO conventions ratified by the country and the different industries’ needs.
+Colombian labour law also provides different forms to distribute the maximum working time following the ILO conventions ratified by the country and the different industries’ needs.

 Overtime

 Overtime hourly work compensation rate is 25% over regular hour payment.
-The following employees are not entitled to overtime work compensation: (i) employees who earn an “integrated” salary (only possible for employees who earn more than ten times the minimum wage) and; (ii) employees that occupy trust positions (However, they are entitled to receive Night hours and Sundays overtime payments).
+The following employees are not entitled to overtime work compensation: (i) employees who earn an “integrated” salary (only possible for employees who earn more than ten times the minimum wage) and (ii) employees with trust positions (However, they are entitled to receive Night hours and Sundays overtime payments).
 Employees who work night hours (from 09:00 PM to 06:00 AM) are entitled to a special overcharge of 35% over their regular hourly compensation, disregarding other special compensations like overtime compensation.
-Work on Sundays and/or public holidays must be paid with an overcharge of 75% over the regular compensation.
+Work on Sundays and/or public holidays must be paid with an overcharge of 75% of the regular compensation.

 Employer’s Obligation to Provide a Healthy and Safe Workplace